jgscott/STA380/README.md

 Readings:
 - [excerpts](notes/DataExploration.pdf) from my course notes on statistical modeling
 - NIST Handbook, Chapter 1.
-- R walkthroughs on basic EDA: [contingency tables](http://jgscott.github.io/teaching/r/titanic/titanic.html), [histograms](http://jgscott.github.io/teaching/r/citytemps/citytemps.html), and [scatterplots/lattice plots](http://jgscott.github.io/teaching/r/sat/sat.html).
+- R walkthroughs on basic EDA: see the three walkthroughs in the [Exploratory Data Analysis section here.](https://github.com/jgscott/learnR)
 - [Bad graphics ](notes/badgraphics.pdf)
 - Good graphics: scan through some of the New York Times' best [data visualizations](https://www.nytimes.com/interactive/2016/12/28/us/year-in-interactive-graphics.html).
 Lots of good stuff here but for our purposes, the best things to look at are those in the "Data Visualizations" section, about 60% of the way down the page.
 Control-F for "Data Visualization" and you'll find it.

 ### (2) Foundations of probability

 Basic probability, and some fun examples.
 Joint, marginal, and conditional probability.
 Law of total probability.
 Bayes' rule.
 Independence.
 [These are videos on UT Box.](https://utexas.box.com/s/pl09u645n2mzx03nndw2kkc2kftznllu).
 You will need to sign up for UT Box with your UT e-mail account in order to access these.
-Please watch these videos before class on Tuesday, 8/8.

 Readings:
 - [basic set notation](https://en.wikipedia.org/wiki/Set_(mathematics)#Basic_operations): unions, intersections, etc.